 Potosi’s naturally pure deposits, along with technological advancements in production like the Patio process, allowed silver production costs to remain extremely low.
 In fact, Spanish American mines were the world’s cheapest sources of silver during this time period.
 Spanish America’s ability to supply a great amount of silver and China’s strong demand for this commodity resulted in a spectacular mining boom.
 The true champion of this boom in the silver industry was indeed the Spanish crown.
 By allowing private-sector entrepreneurs to operate mines and placing high taxes on mining profits, the Spanish empire was able to extract the greatest benefits.
 An example of a tax that was levied includes the quinto – the royal fifth – a 20% tax on all silver that came out of the mountain.

-From the raw materials extracted from the mines, the Potosi mint used elaborate wooden machines to fashion the silver into bullion and into silver coins.
+The Potosi mint used elaborate wooden machines to fashion the silver into bullion and into silver coins.